 Managing your tax affairs during a complaint

-You should continue to pay any tax that is due while WRA or the Ombudsman are dealing with your complaint.
+You should continue to pay any tax due while the WRA or the Ombudsman resolve your complaint.